 The tables here explain the key terms used for the internal and external components.
-It is important that all teachers, assessors, internal verifiers and other staff responsible for the programme read and digest this section.
+It is important that all teachers, assessors, Programme Leads and other staff responsible for the delivery and quality assurance of the programme read and digest this section.